 Hold equitable meetings

-When you’re working to build a connected work culture between team members, it’s vital that no one feels left out from the decision-making or creative process.
+When you’re working to build a connected work culture between team members, it’s vital that no one feels left out of the decision-making or creative process.
 Teams often make big decisions around the water cooler or in face-to-face meetings, which can leave remote employees feeling excluded.

 A big part of creating a connected work culture is ensuring everyone—remote or not—has equal opportunity to participate in meetings, make decisions, and feel heard.
 There are some simple things to do when organizing equitable meetings—and some things to avoid.

-• DO: Be transparent about how and where decisions are made.
+- DO: Be transparent about how and where decisions are made.
 If you have a standardized process for making big decisions, preferably one that includes remote and in-office employees’ input equally, communicate those to every employee in a similar way.
 For example, if the CEO makes decisions after hosting a company-wide meeting each week, send the whole team an email or a group message and let them know what the plans are and that you’ll be taking their input into consideration.

-• DON’T: Make significant decisions that affect the whole team by holding informal water-cooler discussions with only in-office teammates.
+- DON’T: Make significant decisions that affect the whole team by holding informal water-cooler discussions with only in-office teammates.
 That can make remote workers feel left out or undervalued.

 Create a unified communication culture